junkpiano/junkpiano/README.md

 ### Atom(Free)

-Sometimes I feel like getting user experience from text editor.
-So Atom is my second choice.
+Sometimes I feel like getting IDE-like UX from text editor.
+In that way, Atom is my second choice.
-Atom is desktop application, leveraged by web technology, as well as VSCode.
+Atom is desktop application on top of [Electron](https://www.electronjs.org/).

-I used to VSCode in daily work, but I still don't like their UI so much.
-And I love atom's flexibility, which enables me to customize function by text based configuration.

 #### Configuration